Reviewed by: Sarah Brooks, Personal Finance Writer and Editor

-When paying back the loan from Fundbox, you can simply let the automatic schedule take over, when the interest fee is charged weekly.
+When paying back the loan from Fundbox, you can simply let the automatic schedule take over.
 However, you might want to select a 52-week option and pay it off early to minimize the number of interest charges.
 This way, you will end up paying a minimal amount of interest and receive a greater return on investment.

 Fundbox Customer Support

 Fundbox prides itself on delivering excellent customer support.
 Although they operate as an online lender, customers can reach live representatives fairly easily.